cyberrangecz/docs/docs/user-guide-advanced/sandboxes/topology-definition.md

 ### hosts

-Hosta contains the list of end hosts to be deployed.
+Hosts contains the list of end hosts to be deployed.
 A host has the following attributes.

 * **name**: name of end host VM ([names restriction](#names), [unique names restriction](#unique-names))
 * **flavor**: name of flavor (see [how to chose flavor](#flavor))